breatheco-de/content/src/content/lesson/react-hooks-explained.md

 ### My components need super powers?

-In general, using props is enough to create an amazing component, but some times it's you need more, these are some really usefull examples for using a hooks:
+In general, using props is enough to create an amazing component, but some times it's you need more, these are some really useful examples for using hooks:

 1. If you want to open or close a modal or dialog (use the **useState** hook).
 2. If you want to fetch some data only at the beginning of the program execution (use the **useEffect** hook).
 3. If you want to share information within all the components (use the **useContext** hook), we will talk more about this hook on a separate lesson.

-As you become more experienced you will understand better when do you need a hook, if you don't think you need them, DON'T use them!!!
+As you become more experienced you will understand better when do you need a hook.
+If you don't think you need them, DON'T use them!
 The less the better!

 ### All applications need at least one <strong>useState</strong> and one <strong>useEffect</strong>